SonarSource/echoes-react/docs/RELEASING.md

 - Close the REL ticket you've created

-- Bump the [package version](https://github.com/SonarSource/echoes-react/blob/main/package.json#L3) for the next development iteration with `yarn version major|minor` and commit with message `[NO-JIRA] Prepare for version x.y`.
+- Bump the [package version](https://github.com/SonarSource/echoes-react/blob/main/package.json#L3) for the next development iteration with `yarn version major|minor` and commit with message `[No Jira] Prepare for version x.y`.

 ## Release Process for Patch Versions

 - Check out the version branch `branch-x.y`

-- Bump the [package version](https://github.com/SonarSource/echoes-react/blob/main/package.json#L3) with `yarn version patch` and commit with message `[NO-JIRA] Prepare for version x.y.z`.
+- Bump the [package version](https://github.com/SonarSource/echoes-react/blob/main/package.json#L3) with `yarn version patch` and commit with message `[No Jira] Prepare for version x.y.z`.

 - Cherry-pick the commits from the `main` branch that need to be in this patch release